pts/tinyveracrypt/README.txt

 * 11..62: FAT filesystem header excluding the OEM ID
 * contents (files, directories) of the FAT filesystem

+If you try to boot from the raw device, you will get the following error
+message:

+  This is not a bootable disk.
+Please insert a bootable floppy and press any key to try again ...

 If you don't have a plaintext FAT12 or FAT16 yet at the beginning of the raw device, but you want to create one, use `--mkfat=SIZE' (e.g `--mkfat=24M') instead of `--ofs=fat':